kavindus0/ALMS-UOK-FOS/README.md

 ## License

-This project is licensed under the MIT License(LICENSE).
+This project is licensed under the MIT LICENSE.

 ## Acknowledgements